sophie-anderson8/CS-330-Fall-2025/README.md

 ## Brief History of Perl

 Perl was created by Larry Wall in 1987 to help make system administration and text processing easier.
 It started out as a Unix scripting tool, but it quickly grew in popularity for its powerful regular expression capabilities and flexibility.
-Throughout the 1990s and early 2000s, Perl became widely used for web development, network programming, and bioinformatics, earning the nickname [“the Swiss Army chainsaw"](https://en.wikipedia.org/wiki/Perl) of programming languages due to its versatility.
+Throughout the 1990s and early 2000s, Perl became widely used for web development, network programming, and bioinformatics, which earned it the nickname [“the Swiss Army chainsaw"](https://en.wikipedia.org/wiki/Perl) of programming languages due to its versatility.

 The release of Perl 5 in 1994 introduced features such as modules and references which solidified its place as a handy and robust language.
 Development of Perl 6 (now known as [Raku](https://raku.org/)) began in the early 2000s as a sister language, while Perl 5 continues to be maintained and widely used today.